Muntaha4356/leaf-disease-classifier/resources.md

 - Today I used the Churn prediction dataset to practice dealing with imbalanced dataset.
 - I worked with four techniques random undersampling, random oversampling, SMOTE, and ensemble bagging with undersampling

+### CNN
+I am starting working with CNN.
+I shall soon prepare my medium post covering all the theory that I covered.
+For the code practice I am building project using dataset: https://www.kaggle.com/c/cifar-10 I shall make separate repository for this or same repo with separate readme.md